thomas-labrusse/crud-nestjs/README.md

 ### Introduction

-This simple API allows to retrieve data from the Open Food Fact database using a barcode.
+This simple API created with NestJS allows to retrieve data from the Open Food Fact database using a barcode.

 ### Features